 The existing coastal bank at the project site presents various stages of erosion and impairment of the seaward mudflat.
 The existing bulkhead is damaged and in various states of decay.
-The intent of the project is to create a living shoreline that will replace the bulkhead and create approximately 4000 square feet of low marsh dominated by Salt Marsh Cordgrass (Spartina alterniflora) plantings.
-Additionally, coastal bluff planting area is proposed landward of the river-walk which will not only provide a visual barrier to the developed spaces of the site but also provide wildlife habitat benefits in the 1.
-View of eroded shoreline that is part of the North Mill Pond shoreline restoration project.
+The intent of the project is to create a living shoreline and create approximately 4000 square feet of low marsh dominated bv Salt Marsh Cordgrass (Spartina alterniflora) plantings.
+Additionally, a coastal bluff planting area is proposed landward of the river-walk which will not only provide a visual barrier to the developed spaces of the site but also provide wildlife habitat benefits in the form of food, shelter, and overwintering habitat for wildlife.

+1. View of eroded shoreline that is part of the North Mill Pond shoreline restoration project.